 When it comes to Asics, if you know, you know.
 Die-hard fans will never wear anything else and they probably count how many pairs they go through as a badge of honor.
 These babies sit on a midsole made of Gel and Flytefoam technology with a mesh upper, meaning they mold to your foot right out of the box with a “no break-in necessary” promise.

 Best Men’s Basketball Shoes

 For basketball shoes, you have to think plyometrics and bounce.
 This isn’t a one-dimensional activity.
-Similar to boxing, you are pivoting, running backwards, jumping, and side shuffling.
+Similar to boxing, you are pivoting, running backward, jumping, and side shuffling.
 Therefore, it requires sneakers that can handle it all.
 Keep an eye out for super bouncy cushioning to give you those big ups.

 Nike Jordan React Elevation

 If you’ve ever played basketball, you’ve probably owned a pair of Jordans.
 With new drops each year, the style continues to improve across style, fit, technology and comfort.
 The Jordan React Elevation focuses on what’s important: The fundamentals.
 They provide a balanced ride with a wide set footbed and just enough cushion allowing you to jump high and move fast.

 The perfect blend of old school leather and performance materials, these Pumas are the foundation of PUMA Hoops, the basketball technology under the brand.
 While many basketball sneakers are made for indoors only, these can also take you to the pavement.
 They don’t have many bells and whistles compared to other basketball styles, but that’s what we love about them.
 They’re a classic shoe with maximum comfort, grip, and support (if you’re looking for more minimalist sneakers, we’ve got you covered).